Music Legends

 They even included an ice fishing contest as an intermission show, with what looked to me like a perch, pike & rock bass encased within blocks of ice.
 I’m not sure exactly how they accomplished that, but it’s pretty cool!

 With the outdoor air temps hovering just below 10F and the breeze off Lake Flower, the morning was brisk.
 We finished our self-guided palace tour and walked across the parking lot to the Carnival Kiosk to buy this year’s button.
 We were too early though.
 We had finished touring the Ice Palace at 11:55 and the kiosk did not open until noon.
 So, we stood and waited.
-Once the kiosk opened, we bought this year’s button, keeping my collection complete. then we walked back up to the St. Bernard’s parking lot where we had parked and headed across town to my brother’s, where my signed poster awaited.
+Once the kiosk opened, we bought this year’s button, keeping my collection complete.
+Then we walked back up to the St. Bernard’s parking lot where we had parked and headed across town to my brother’s, where my signed poster awaited.

 With all of our day’s agenda items complete, Robin & I headed for home.
-It was a nice little mid-winter day trip diversion.
+It was a nice little mid-winter day road trip diversion.

 Our Music Legends ice palace tour was really enjoyable…